nathanasomonye-droid/Dragon-X-Client-V2.0/README.md

-Dragon X client for eagler craft x.
+Dragon X Client for Eaglercraft X.

-THIS IS AN OLD PROJECT. stuff may not work anymore, all i did was upload this file. its not made by me so I can't fix anything.
+THIS IS AN OLD PROJECT.
+Stuff may not work anymore, all I did was upload this file.
+It's not made by me so I can't fix anything.